cloudflare/miniflare/packages/miniflare/README.md

 - `modulesRoot?: string`

-  If `modules` is set to an array, modules' "name"s will be their `path`s relative to this value.
+  If `modules` is set to `true` or an array, modules' "name"s will be their `path`s relative to this value.
 This ensures file paths in stack traces are correct.

 <!-- prettier-ignore-start -->
 <!-- (for disabling `;` insertion in `js` code block) -->